 Thanks for sharing Emanuela!

 This article was posted on Friday, November 1st, 2013 at 5:04 pm and is filed under All Saints' Day, Countries & Cultures, Festa Santi e Morti, Holidays Around the World, Italy, Souls Day, The Day of the Dead.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply